emanuele-f/PCAPdroid/README.md

-Remote Capture
+# Remote Capture

-Capture traffic on android devices and send the PCAP via UDP.
+Capture traffic on Android devices and send the PCAP via UDP.
 No root privileges required.

 Features: